 IntraFi® NetworkSM is pleased to offer Peer Intelligence® as an exclusive service for the banking industry.
-Peer Intelligence is a secure, online community where bank CEOs, CFOs, and presidents can share information and ask each other questions.
+Peer Intelligence is a secure, online community where bank executives can share information and ask each other questions.
 It’s bankers talking with bankers.
-More than 1,300 bank leaders representing 1,040+ banks help keep this community vibrant and active.
+More than 1,300 bank leaders representing 1,070+ banks help keep this community vibrant and active.

-Participation in Peer Intelligence is limited to C-level executives (or people with different titles who fulfill those functions), so you know you’ll be interacting with bankers facing similar challenges.
+Participation in Peer Intelligence is limited to senior bank executives, so you know you’ll be interacting with bankers facing similar challenges.
 There is no cost to join, and the site is free of advertising.
 Peer Intelligence also features private webinars and commentary by industry experts.
-In addition, you can access special, curated content, including articles handpicked for you by Barb Rehm, former Editor-in-Chief and 26-year veteran of American Banker, who summarizes news and insights of potential interest for community participants on a weekly basis.
+In addition, you can access special, curated content, including articles handpicked for you by Rob Blackwell, former Editor-in-Chief of American Banker, who summarizes news and insights of potential interest for community participants on a weekly basis.

 Ask questions.
 Answer questions.
 Read and respond to posts directly through Outlook.
 Create conversations and focus on the topics most pertinent to you.
 Join Peer Intelligence today.